| By Meera Ladwa When sleep becomes a nightmare ARE you feeling

 age.
 If a genetic abnormality does not cause humans to lose hypocretin,

+what does?
 The answer may be that narcolepsy is an auto-immune

 disease, when the immune system mistakenly begins to destroy healthy